ErnieSumoso/data-analysis/README.md

   <img src="readme-files/project-showcase.png" alt="Showcase" width="600">
 </div>
 This repository was originally created to store and track my learning process in data analysis, from descriptive to prescriptive.
-Over the months, I have added most of my data analyses, ranging from basic to complex, on large datasets up to 21k rows.
+Over the months, I have added most of my work, ranging from basic to complex, on large datasets up to 21k rows.
-The majority of these analyses were developed using JupyterLab for enhanced visualizations and development.
+The majority of these were developed using JupyterLab for enhanced usability and development.
 Feel free to explore and make suggestions on any of my solutions!
 <p align="right">(<a href="#readme-top">back to top</a>)</p>